Bounty hunter Matt Voretti just had the best night of his life—with the woman he’s supposed to arrest…

 Matt Voretti might be the best bounty hunter in the business, but he’s tired of living in the shadows.
 All he has to do is track down one last bail jumper and he’ll have the money he needs to change his life for good.
 But one look into the familiar eyes of his skip is all it takes to know that his last job just got a whole lot more complicated.
 Cleo is the only woman who has ever seen beyond Matt’s irresponsible facade to the steady, principled man he truly is.
 He sees her just as clearly, and he knows there must be more to her story than it says on the arrest warrant.
 But can he get Cleo to trust him with the truth before it’s too late?

-watch CATCHING CLEO Excerpt:
+were to buy Depakote CATCHING CLEO Excerpt:

 Matt opened his eyes to bright sunlight and blue sky.
 The perfect weather was nothing new—he’d spent his entire life in Southern California.
 But today was different.
 Today he was going to test his latest batch of Voretti Brother’s IPA.
 Maybe he’d even convince Ms. Chardonnay to try a pint.